 California Post Acute is located in Los Angeles, California.
 This city is one of the most densely populated cities in the country with has 2,378,448 people.
-We gave this nursing home an F, which is really a rock-bottom score in our grading scheme.
-This nursing home does not seem to have any redeeming qualities.
-More information on this nursing home's category grades is available below.
-Its best category was nursing, which is addressed in the next paragraph.
+This nursing home was awarded an overall grade of C, which is a solid rating.
+Based on the data we reviewed, there are certainly much worse places out there.
+The best part of this nursing home's profile is is its nursing rating.
+We discuss nursing in the next paragraph.

 California Post Acute

 - Nursing Home

 - Accepts Medicare 1

 - No CCRC

 - For profit - Limited Liability company